LukeShortCloud/rootpages/src/virtualization/kubernetes.rst

    $ echo "net.ipv4.ip_forward = 1" | sudo tee -a /etc/sysctl.conf
    $ sudo sysctl -p

-Kubernetes requires a network provider, Flannel by default, to create an overlay network for inter-communication between pods across all of the worker nodes.
+Kubernetes requires a network provider, Flannel by default, to create an overlay network for inter-communication between Pods across all of the worker nodes.
 A CIDR needs to be defined and can be any network.

 Syntax: